Piker-Alpha/macosxbootloader/README.md

 Download
 --------

-You can download a prebuild copy of (32-bit) boot.efi (compiled on Microsoft Windows 10 with Microsoft Visual Studio 2015) with a [black background and white Apple logo](https://raw.githubusercontent.com/Piker-Alpha/macosxbootloader/El-Capitan/Prebuilt/boot.efi).
+First.
+All downloads should be done from the following links.
+All other sources are unsupported.

-This will download boot.efi The next step is to verify the download by entering (either one):
+Download your copy of the prebuild (32-bit) version of boot.efi for El Capitan (compiled on Microsoft Windows 10 with Microsoft Visual Studio 2015) with a [black background and white Apple logo](https://raw.githubusercontent.com/Piker-Alpha/macosxbootloader/El-Capitan/Prebuilt/boot.efi) now, and verify the download by entering (either one) in a terminal window:

 ```
 openssl md5  boot.efi = 4db3cf800b8888337a70448c9ed370a4
 openssl sha1 boot.efi = 91456d827b1e656ea72ec0d78fea39273ab48dd8
 ```

-Or the one for legacy hardware, with a [grey background and logo] (https://raw.githubusercontent.com/Piker-Alpha/macosxbootloader/El-Capitan/Prebuilt/boot_grey.efi) for your Mac Pro.
+Or download the one for legacy hardware, with a [grey background and logo] (https://raw.githubusercontent.com/Piker-Alpha/macosxbootloader/El-Capitan/Prebuilt/boot_grey.efi) for your Mac Pro and verify the download by entering (either one) in a terminal window:

 ```
 openssl md5  boot.efi = 1218d85076b8e2bb9d711f5aaf617a6d